 From the May issue of Drum | BY JARED FALK

-There are plenty of ways to improve your speed and many are effective.
-At the end of the day, the most important thing is that you find a plan that’s easy to follow, motivates you to practice, and provides exercises that deliver results.
-That’s exactly what I did by creating a simplified process that has worked very well, very quickly, for me and thousands of drum students.
+There are plenty of ways to improve your speed, and many are effective.
+At the end of the day, the most important thing is that you find a plan that’s easy to follow, motivates you to practice and provides exercises that deliver results.
+That’s exactly what Mike Johnston did by creating a simplified process that has worked very well, very quickly, for him and thousands of drum students.

-I originally created “The Fastest Way To Get Faster” as a 10-Day routine for myself.
-It worked so well for me that I started passing it along to my students and received similarly positive feedback.
-It continued to grow and be refined over the years, and now I’m so excited to introduce you to the new and improved lesson series that will help you rapidly improve your speed around the kit!
+He originally created “The Fastest Way To Get Faster” as a 10-Day routine for himself.
+It worked so well for him that he started passing it along to his students and received similarly positive feedback.
+It continued to grow and be refined over the years, and now he is excited to introduce you to the new and improved lesson series that will help you rapidly improve your speed around the kit!

 Jared Falk is the founder of Drumeo, an online drumming tutorial site offering video lessons with a number of instructors.